Navy Men's Soccer vs. George Mason (Sept. 19, 2012)

 His playing style emphasizes "possession emphasizing penetration" that requires positional discipline and high technical requirement.
 His Messiah teams led the nation in attendance regularly, thanks in large part to the fact he plays a style that is fast, athletic, skillful, exciting and fun to watch.

 Brandt's knowledge of the game has been met with high regard, as 1,000 coaches at the NSCAA national convention in 2007 attended his presentation on "Technical Precision in Training for Championship Performance in the Match," and he has his NSCAA Advanced National Diploma.

 Brandt received his Bachelors of Science degree in Business Administration from Messiah College in 1985.
 He received his masters of education degree in athletic administration from Temple University in 1990.

-Alexandria was named the 2012 NSCAA National Player of the Year after leading Messiah to the NCAA title and Danny scored 18 points while helping the Messiah men's team win its 10th national title as a freshman in 2013.
+Alexandria was named the 2012 NSCAA National Player of the Year after leading Messiah to the NCAA title.
+Danny scored 36 points while playing for Messiah from 2013-14 and helped Messiah men's team win its 10th national title in 2013.